-Many of the early signs and symptoms of penile cancer may indicate other issues that are much more common than cancer.
-Still, it is best for people with any concerns about their symptoms to speak to a doctor, as early detection improves the likelihood of successful treatment.
+These symptoms may appear similar to other more common conditions, so it is best for people with any visible changes in their penis to speak to a doctor, as early detection improves the likelihood of successful treatment.

 The signs and symptoms of penile cancer include:

 - changes in skin color near the tip or on the shaft

 - thickening skin

 As cancer develops, there may be swelling near the tip of the penis.
 This sign is especially noticeable in uncircumcised men, as it will become harder to draw the foreskin back.

 Cancer often spreads to lymph nodes in the area first, which can cause them to swell.

 Below are images of different forms of penile cancer.

 Doctors do not understand the exact causes of penile cancer, but they have identified some possible risk factors.